piotrkosytorz/software-architecture/cornelius.ries/Series1.md

 | == 3                      | high risk           |
 | >  4                      | very high risk   |

-After that we calculate the score based ont the following thresholds:
+After that we calculate the score based on the following thresholds:

 | rank | moderate | high   | very high |
 |------|----------|--------|-----------|